As a comment to the following video states:

 Let me break down what I see is happening.
-And why I think that it is actually a nice try but executed miserably.
+And why I think that it is actually a nice try.

 This seemed to work well in the past times.
-But I know for a fact that is a fallacy.
-There were always signs that it wasn’t the best development method.
+Although there were always signs that it wasn’t the best development method.
 But they did stick to it because.. because.

 Back then there was no real incentive to change.
-30 years ago the entrance fee to the gaming industry was very high: you needed connections everywhere to get something build for the right platform and get it published.
+30 years ago the entrance fee to the gaming industry was very high: you needed massive amounts of knowledge and expensive tooling to start, and you needed connections everywhere to get something build for the right platform and get it published.
 A few knew how this trick was done, where the lucky first, and could then reign on their thrones for ages.

-Well, I think line-thinking is not the optimal approach when creating things.
+Well, line-thinking is just one approach when creating things.
 It suffers from a lot of problems.
 The most obvious: if you’re half-way into the project, big chance you don’t have anything working yet.
 (Working as in: it could sell for some money) Some less essential parts can be finished, but you need all parts together for it to be ‘the thing’ as specified at the start.